areinhardt/tracebase/README.md

 The tracebase data set has initially been presented in the following publication:

 Andreas Reinhardt, Paul Baumann, Daniel Burgstahler, Matthias Hollick, Hristo Chonov, Marc Werner, Ralf Steinmetz: *On the Accuracy of Appliance Identification Based on Distributed Load Metering Data*.
-Proceedings of the 2nd IFIP Conference on Sustainable Internet and ICT for Sustainability (SustainIT), 2012. [[PDF](ftp://ftp.kom.tu-darmstadt.de/papers/RBB+12.pdf)]
+Proceedings of the 2nd IFIP Conference on Sustainable Internet and ICT for Sustainability (SustainIT), 2012. [<a href="http://ftp.kom.tu-darmstadt.de/papers/RBB+12.pdf">Paper</a>]

 More publications about our smart metering activities in general and the use of appliance-level data are listed as follows:

 Alaa Alhamoud, Felix Ruettiger, Andreas Reinhardt, Frank Englert, Daniel Burgstahler, Doreen Böhnstedt, Christian Gottron, Ralf Steinmetz: *SMARTENERGY.KOM: An Intelligent System for Energy Saving in Smart Home*.
-Proceedings of the 3rd IEEE International Workshop on Global Trends in Smart Cities (goSMART), 2014. [[Paper](ftp://ftp.kom.tu-darmstadt.de/papers/ARR+14.pdf)] [[Data set](https://www.kom.tu-darmstadt.de/research-results/software-downloads/software/smartenergykom/)]
+Proceedings of the 3rd IEEE International Workshop on Global Trends in Smart Cities (goSMART), 2014. [<a href="ftp://ftp.kom.tu-darmstadt.de/papers/ARR+14.pdf">Paper</a>] [[Data set](https://www.kom.tu-darmstadt.de/research-results/software-downloads/software/smartenergykom/)]

 Frank Englert, Till Schmitt, Sebastian Kößler, Andreas Reinhardt, Ralf Steinmetz: *How to Autoconfigure Your Smart Home?
 High Resolution Power Measurements to the Rescue*.
-Proceedings of the 4th International Conference on Future Energy Systems (ACM e-Energy), 2013. [[Paper](ftp://ftp.kom.tu-darmstadt.de/papers/ESK%2B13.pdf)]
+Proceedings of the 4th International Conference on Future Energy Systems (ACM e-Energy), 2013. [<a href="ftp://ftp.kom.tu-darmstadt.de/papers/ESK%2B13.pdf">Paper</a>]

 Andreas Reinhardt, Dominic Burkhardt, Manzil Zaheer, Ralf Steinmetz: *Electric Appliance Classification Based on Distributed High Resolution Current Sensing*.
-Proceedings of the 7th IEEE International Workshop on Practical Issues in Building Sensor Network Applications (SenseApp), 2012. [[Paper](ftp://ftp.kom.tu-darmstadt.de/papers/RBZS12.pdf)]
+Proceedings of the 7th IEEE International Workshop on Practical Issues in Building Sensor Network Applications (SenseApp), 2012. [<a href="ftp://ftp.kom.tu-darmstadt.de/papers/RBZS12.pdf">Paper</a>]

 Andreas Reinhardt, Dominic Burkhardt, Parag Mogre, Manzil Zaheer, Ralf Steinmetz: *SmartMeter.KOM: A Low-cost Wireless Sensor for Distributed Power Metering*.
-Proceedings of the 6th IEEE International Workshop on Practical Issues in Building Sensor Network Applications (SenseApp), 2011. [[Paper](ftp://ftp.kom.tu-darmstadt.de/papers/RBM11.pdf)]
+Proceedings of the 6th IEEE International Workshop on Practical Issues in Building Sensor Network Applications (SenseApp), 2011. [<a href="ftp://ftp.kom.tu-darmstadt.de/papers/RBM11.pdf">Paper</a>]

 # Contact